adamazizi10/Face-Detector/README.md

   * Node.js and Express.js for the backend
   * PostgreSQL for the database
   * Bcrypt for password hashing

+The backend for this application can be found here: https://github.com/adamazizi10/FaceDetector-Backend

 ## More Details
 * This is a fully functional Web App that performs Face Recognition on any image